 Restaurants keep many different ingredients on hand to create their dishes.
 Some ingredients have a long shelf life, others go bad in a matter of days.
 According to FoodPrint, about 10% of those ingredients end up going to waste.

-The importance of streamlining food inventory and monitoring your inventory level
+How to manage inventory and orders: Streamlining food inventory and monitoring your inventory level

 Food inventory has historically been done manually.
 The restaurant runs a count of their stock at least once a month and records the results on a spreadsheet or paper.
 They then order new products based on those numbers and what they expect to sell in the upcoming time period.

 As you can imagine, this method is pretty faulty.
-For one, no one ever knows how much stock you actually have on hand throughout the entire time-period between counts.
+For one, no one ever knows how much stock you actually have on hand throughout the entire time period between counts.
 An item or category could sell out much quicker than expected without being noticed.

-The best method of material inventory management, then, is to use an inventory management software system built for restaurants.
 A good software system will be able to give your kitchen manager a firm grasp on:

 - Track of inventory that's used every day